autocrossblog/autocrossblog.github.io/_posts/2007-04-02-bondo-cleanup-and-gas-tank-removal.md

 permalink: bondo-cleanup-and-gas-tank-removal
 image:
 categories: [ 240z, datsun ]
+description: Follow the latest updates on Project 240Z as we track progress from bondo and primer application to gas tank removal and upcoming deadlines.
 ---

 I sanded the area that I bondo'd yesterday on the 240Z.
 I also then cleaned and sprayed it with primer.
 Now the Project 240Z officially consists of 6, count them 6, colors.
 Blue, orange, white, black, brown, and grey.
 After that I removed the gas tank so I can have that cleaned up like we had done with the radiator last week.